mitchelloharawild/fable.prophet/README.md

 <img src="man/figures/README-components-plot-1.png" width="100%" /><img src="man/figures/README-components-plot-2.png" width="100%" />

 Note that the annual seasonal pattern does not change very quickly, although it does differ slightly between years.
+A very differently seasonal pattern can be seen for the Northern Territory.
 We can also produce forecasts for each of these series over the next two years.

 ``` r
 fc <- fit %>%